Recognizing Abnormal Stress and Anxiety in Dogs

 When they feel like their world is unpredictable and the scary thing can show up at any time, they’re always anticipating a negative experience.
 In that case, their behavior may turn into generalized anxiety.

-But before choosing to figure out a method of treatment yourself, be sure to go over your dog's symptoms with a veterinary professional.
-Online vet-finder companies like Vetster make scheduling a vet visit a piece of cake.
-It takes only a few minutes to log into the website and schedule a tele-vet visit.
+Before choosing to figure out a method of treatment, it's always a good idea to review your dog's symptoms with a veterinary professional.
+Online telehealth like PetHub's Wellness Tools makes instantly chatting with a licensed veterinarian anytime day or night easy, and affordable.
+It takes only a few minutes to log into the website and start a consultation.

 However, sometimes that key period gets missed or that formative period is wrought with uncertainty, like with some rescue dogs that have been juggled from home to home at an early age.
 Also, fear anxiety, phobia and generalized anxiety can develop despite an owner’s best efforts.